douglasgreen/commentaries/marcus_aurelius/meditations.en.md

 - **Readiness for Life's End**: Live life as if ready to depart at any moment, fulfilling duties without the need for external validation or oaths.
 - **Self-Reliance**: Stand firm in one's principles without relying on others for moral support or validation.

-Aurelius encourages living a life of integrity, guided by one's inner moral compass, and being prepared for the end of life without fear or dependence on others.
+Marcus encourages living a life of integrity, guided by one's inner moral compass, and being prepared for the end of life without fear or dependence on others.

 VI.
 In this passage, the text emphasizes the importance of self-reliance and inner contentment.
 Marcus advises being cheerful and not dependent on others for help, support, or even for achieving peace and tranquility.
 Instead, he suggests that one should be self-sufficient and maintain a straight path on their own, rather than relying on external forces to correct or support them.

-### Key Points
+#### Key Points

 - **Self-Reliance**: The passage encourages individuals to be independent and not rely on others for their happiness or stability.
 This aligns with Stoic philosophy, which values self-control and personal responsibility.
 - **Inner Contentment**: True contentment comes from within, not from external circumstances or the approval of others.
 Marcus suggests that one should cultivate an inner strength that does not waver based on external factors.